OkusiAssociates/entities.bash/README.md

-##### Version [0.97.420.461.15]
+##### Version [0.97.420.461.17]
-# `entities.bash` Environment and Function Library
+# `entities.bash` Environment/Function Library

-`entities.bash` is a lightweight Bash scripting environment and library for systems and network administrators who use `Ubuntu 20.04` or higher.
+`entities.bash` is a lightweight Bash scripting environment and library for systems and network administrators who use `Ubuntu 18.04` or higher.

-The basic philosophy is to be simple, unobtrusive and as flexible as possible, with minimal dependencies, while providing standard funcionality across an environment.
+The basic philosophy is to be simple, unobtrusive and as flexible as possible, with minimal dependencies, while providing a standard functionality across an entire network environment.

 #### `entities.bash` requires: